slow-neuron/nova-prophet/supply-chain-analysis/readme.md

 ## Output

-Analysis results are saved to the `output/` directory in either JSON or Markdown format.
+Analysis results are saved to the `output/` directory in either JSON